Appdynamics/ConfigMyApp-docs/docs/README.md

 1. **Proactive Monitoring** – This solution periodically collects Chassis blade server temperature and power supply statistics from UCS into the AppDynamics BiQ platform.
 The BiQ platform applies ML/AI on the aggregated data to learn the normal PSU and temperature stats to alert when a server is getting too hot and/or if there&#39;s an outlier in the Power supply stats.
 This will enable AppDynamics customers to proactively monitor UCS PSU and temperature health - before UCS flags it as a fault, and perform remediation actions before it impacts customers.

-1. **UCS faults Monitoring** - This solution periodically polls the UCS fault engine and aggregates UCS faults in AppDynamics by critical UCS functional areas – such as Disk Health, Fan Module health, Fabric Interconnect health, Blade servers Health, Rack Units Health, Chassis PSU Health vNICS health etc. All faults in UCS manager are monitored by the extension irrespective of the affected UCS component.
+1. **UCS Faults Monitor** - This solution periodically polls the UCS fault engine and aggregates UCS faults in AppDynamics by critical UCS functional areas – such as Disk Health, Fan Module health, Fabric Interconnect health, Blade servers Health, Rack Units Health, Chassis PSU Health vNICS health etc. All faults in UCS manager are monitored by the extension irrespective of the affected UCS component.
 Only faults that have not been acknowledged in UCS are pulled into AppDynamics.
 Also, the solution report on only Critical, Major, Minor and Warning faults.
 In other words, Info, Condition and Cleared Severities are all ignored and not reported in AppDynamics.

 1. **ServiceNow Integration** – This UCS monitoring extension has an optional ServiceNow integration built-in, if enabled, the extension creates a ServiceNow incident with a detailed description of UCS faults.
 The incident is auto-assigned to a pre-defined group.
 By default, it creates P3 incident for Critical faults.